Girls Sue to Bar Trans-Athletes from Competing

 By AFP Staff

 On Feb.
-12, the families of three high school girls sued the state of Connecticut to bar transgender athletes from being able to compete in girls’ sports.
-The nation will be watching this case closely as a federal court will now be forced to decide if, in fact, changing gender one day and “identifying” as a “girl” means you get to change your sex, too.
+12, the families of three high-school girls sued the state of Connecticut to bar transgender athletes from being able to compete in girls’ sports.
+The nation will be watching this case closely, as a federal court will now be forced to decide if, in fact, changing gender one day and “identifying” as a “girl” means you get to change your sex, too.

-The families of Selina Soule from Glastonbury High School, Chelsea Mitchell from Canton High School and Alanna Smith from Danbury High School are being represented by conservative nonprofit Alliance Defending Freedom.
+The families of Selina Soule from Glastonbury High School, Chelsea Mitchell from Canton High School, and Alanna Smith from Danbury High School are being represented by conservative nonprofit Alliance Defending Freedom.

 They contend that athletes, who are biologically male, have a physical advantage over biological females in physical sports and it is unfair to allow them the right to compete with girls.
 They argue that they have been deprived of track titles and even scholarship opportunities.